AK-12: Developmental trials

-However, on 23 December 2014, the Russian Army announced that the AK-12, as well as the KORD 6P67, had passed state trials and would be accepted into service with operational units for evaluation.
+However, on 23 December 2014, the Russian Army announced that the AK-12, as well as the 6P67 KORD, had passed state trials and would be accepted into service with operational units for evaluation.
 It was expected that both rifles would begin being trialled operationally by Russian forces by March 2015.

 On 6 September 2016, it was reported that Kalashnikov Concern introduced the final production model of the AK-12, which was derived from the AK-400 prototype model and has replaced the earlier prototype models.
 There were two base models that were introduced, the AK-12 which is chambered in 5.45×39mm cartridge and the AK-15 which is chambered in 7.62×39mm cartridge.
 Kalashnikov Concern also introduced a new light machine gun that is chambered in 5.45×39mm cartridge, the RPK-16 which is based on the traditional Kalashnikov layout and design and has several novel technical and ergonomic features derived from the AK-12 program.

-It was also reported that the final production model of the AK-12 and AK-15 began participating in troop trials with the Russian Army, where it competed against the Degtyarov KORD 6P67 and KORD 6P68 balanced action assault rifles.
+It was also reported that the final production model of the AK-12 and AK-15 began participating in troop trials with the Russian Army, where it competed against the Degtyarov 6P67 KORD and 6P68 KORD balanced action assault rifles.
 The AK-12 completed its operational testing and passed military field tests in June 2017.
 Both AK-12 and AK-15 completed testing in December 2017.